Private Project

 Director Statement

-The reindeer herders of Mongolia – the Dukha – are usually filmed in summer with a lot of clichés that reflect our own exotic and nostalgic visions more than their actual conditions.
-They are portrayed as the last of the nomads, even though they have houses in the nearest town to send their children to school; as close to nature, even though smart phones and satellite phones clutter their pockets; as living in harmony with their animals, even though they struggle to keep them alive during increasingly hot summers and cold winters due to climate change that is already affecting the Siberian regions.
+The reindeer herders of Mongolia - the Dukhas - are usually filmed in the summer with many clichés that reflect our own exotic and nostalgic visions more than their actual conditions.
+They are portrayed as the last of the nomads, even though they have houses in the nearest town to send their children to school; as close to nature, even though smartphones and satellite phones clutter their pockets; as living in harmony with their animals, even though they struggle to keep them alive in increasingly hot summers and cold winters due to climate change, which is already affecting the Siberian regions.

-Our film is not meant to be an ethnographic study, but a real film with the raw perspective on the reality of pastoralism today and all the challenges these populations are going through.
+Our film is not meant to be an ethnographic study, but a real film with a raw perspective on the reality of pastoralism today and all the challenges these populations face.
 We will focus on transmission and the universal relationship between parents and children.
-What will Magster and Aankhaa pass on to their children?
-Dawaadorj, the youngest, is outgoing, Sumiya, the eldest, is more reserved, and Suvda, their daughter, is already trapped in a terribly gendered lifestyle.
-What do they want to do with their lives compared to what their parents dream for them?
+What will Magsar and Ankhaa pass on to their children?
+Dawaadorj, the youngest, is outgoing, while Sumya, the eldest, is more reserved.
+What do they want to do with their lives compared to their parents' dreams?
 What will be left for future generations?